CeyxTrading/Hindenburg-Scraping-Script/README.md

 # Hindenburg-Scraping-Script
-Scraping the Hidenburg Stock Release and entering a short position
+Scraping the Hindenburg Stock Release and entering a short position Coming soon